chouseknecht/ansible-container/docs/rst/container_yml/reference.rst

 :ref:`service_sub`       Adds a mapping of Service object attributes.
 :ref:`deployment_sub`    Adds a mapping of Deployment (or DeploymentConfig for OpenShift) object attributes.
 :ref:`route_sub`         Adds a mapping of OpenShift Route object attributes.
+:ref:`secrets_sub`       Adds a mapping of OpenShift Secrets object attributes to volume mounts in the deployment.
 ======================== ======================================================================================================

 .. _service_sub: